bcgov/aps-infra-platform/documentation/guides/keycloak-rbac.md

+---
-# OIDC and RBAC Protection
+title: OIDC and RBAC Protection
+---

 This guide walks through the steps to protect your Application using Keycloak SSO and the APS Kong Gateway.